An Optimal Periodic Dividend and Risk Control Problem for an Insurance Company: Introduction

 \section{Introduction}

-In the field of actuarial risk theory, significant research has focused on optimal risk policies and/or dividend strategies, especially within the context of a diffusion approximation of the classical risk model (e.g., see \cite{ ATT1997, HS2004, RS1996}).
-This approach has been widely adopted when both the dividend stream and the risk exposure are continuously modelled over time (e.g., see \cite{HT1999, CCTZ2006, LZZC2023, T2000}).
+In the field of actuarial risk theory, significant research has focused on optimal risk policies and/or dividend strategies, especially within the context of a diffusion approximation of the classical risk model (e.g., see \citealp{ ATT1997, HS2004, RS1996}).
+This approach has been widely adopted when both the dividend stream and the risk exposure are continuously modelled over time (e.g., see \citealp{CCTZ2006, HT1999, GLZYL2024, LZZC2023, T2000}).

-This is exemplified in the works of H\o jgaard and Taksar \cite{HT1999}, as well as Taksar \cite{T2000}, where the authors delve into the control of risk through proportional reinsurance and the management of cumulative dividend payments via singular control.
+This is exemplified in the works of \citealp{HT1999}, as well as \citealp{T2000}, where the authors delve into the control of risk through proportional reinsurance and the management of cumulative dividend payments via singular control involving two insurance companies.
+The first company, referred to as the cedent or primary insurer, enters into a contract with the second firm, known as the reinsurance company, which must simultaneously consider its obligations to pay out to its shareholders.
 In both papers, it is demonstrated that a two-barrier strategy is optimal for maximizing expected net discounted dividend payouts until the first time of bankruptcy.
 One barrier signifies the threshold for maximum risk-taking by the insurance company, while the other designates the level at which the excess between the surplus process and the threshold is paid out to the shareholders (after discounts) if the surplus process exceeds this threshold.
 The authors explored this problem in the context of cheap and non-cheap reinsurance, respectively.

-In light of the recent wide-ranging exploration of periodic observation models in insurance literature (e.g., \cite{ABT2011, ACT2011, NPYY2018}), this paper extends the aforementioned problem with a periodic dividend constraint.
-This modification dictates that the decision times for paying out to the shareholders are governed by the arrivals times of a Poisson process with intensity $\gamma>0$, while the control of risk is continuously managed by proportional reinsurance as in \cite{HT1999,T2000}.
-The primary objective of this paper is to establish that the periodic-classical barrier strategy is optimal for the problem of maximizing the expected net present value (NPV) until the first time of bankruptcy across all the admissible periodic-classical strategies.